 What About the Net Tangible Benefit Requirement?

 The VA requires every IRRRL to provide a net tangible benefit to the borrower.
 This prevents predatory refinancing where a lender repeatedly refinances a veteran’s loan without meaningful savings.
+The VA’s published thresholds are:

 VA IRRRL for Military Families Who Have PCS’d

 One of the most valuable features of the IRRRL is that you do not need to currently live in the home.
-If you bought a home with a VA loan at one duty station and then PCS’d to another, you can still refinance that property with a VA IRRRL — even if it is now a rental property.
+If you bought a home with a VA loan at one duty station and then PCS’d to another, you can still refinance that property with a VA IRRRL, even if it is now a rental property.

 How Much Does a VA IRRRL Cost?